-We have audited the Columbiana County Career and Technical Center's (the Center) compliance with the applicable requirements described in the U.S. Office of Management and Budget (OMB) Compliance Supplement that could directly and materially affect the Columbiana County Career and Technical Center's major federal program for the year ended June 30, 2020.
-The Summary of Auditor's Results in the accompanying schedule of findings identifies the Center's major federal program.
+We have audited Columbiana County Career and Technical Center's, Columbiana County, (the Center) compliance with the types of compliance requirements identified as subject to audit in the U.S. Office of Management and Budget (OMB) Compliance Supplement that could have a direct and material effect on Columbiana County Career and Technical Center's major federal program for the year ended June 30, 2023.
+Columbiana County Career and Technical Center's major federal program is identified in the Summary of Auditor's Results section of the accompanying schedule of findings.